The Substance of Alcoholism

 Summary

 Alcoholism is a serious public health concern that rises in prevalence and severity each year.
 While there is no cure for alcoholism, there are treatment options and support groups available for those who suffer from this condition.
 Alcoholism causes a host of health, social, and relational issues that tend to compound over time, and erupt into chaos and uncertainty.
 If you are concerned that you have AUD, seek medical and therapeutic intervention.
-With professional treatment, recovery is always possible.
+With professional residential addiction treatment or other treatments, recovery is always possible.